 For the purposes of this report, the term "surface soil" includes dry sediment.
 Dry sediment refers to unconsolidated inorganic and organic material within conveyances, ditches, or low-lying areas that occasionally may be covered with water, usually following a precipitation event or due to snowmelt.
 Dry sediment is not covered with water for extended periods and typically is dry within seven days of a precipitation event.
 Dry sediment does not function as a permanent habitat for aquatic organisms, although it may serve as a natural medium for the growth of terrestrial organisms.
 Dry sediment is addressed the same as surface soil [0-1 ft below ground surface (bgs)] in terms of contaminant nature and extent, fate and transport, and risk exposure models.
 The term "sediment," as used in this report, refers to wet sediment within conveyances, ditches, wetlands, or water bodies that is inundated for extended periods.
-Sediment and associated surface water were not evaluated as part of this report as these media are not present at the AOC.
 These definitions and terminology usage are consistent with the Facility-wide Human Health Cleanup Goals for the Ravenna Army Ammunition Plant, Ravenna, Ohio (USACE 2010a) (herein referred to as the FWCUG Report).